gijit/gi/README.md

 2018 Feb 21 update
 ------------------
-Releave v1.0.2 brings a calculator mode, for multiple lines of diret computation.
+Releave v1.0.2 brings a calculator mode, for multiple lines of direct computation.
 Enter calculator mode with `==` alone on a line, and exit with `:` alone.